-Background: Dam failure can be caused by overtopping during flood events, acts of sabotage, or the degradation and ultimate failure of the structural materials used in the construction of the dam.
-While dam failure can be related to extreme precipitation events and the forces associated with extremely high-water levels, this is primarily a technological or man-made hazard where the failure of the dam structure has the potential to affect communities and natural resources downstream of the dam.
+Background: There is only one official water control structure on the Lac du Flambeau reservation.
+There are two regulated Dams in the region with the potential to release water downriver and directly affect the reservation.
+While dam failure can be related to extreme precipitation events and the forces associated with extremely high-water levels, this primarily a technological or man-made hazard where the failure of the dam structure has the potential to affect communities and natural resources downstream of the dam.